List: The Wealthiest African Countries in 2023 Ranked by GDP

 Ready?
 Let’s get into it...

-Here we discuss the 10 wealthiest countries in Africa 2023 and 2022 and the nature of their economies.
+Here we discuss the 10 wealthiest countries in Africa 2025 and the nature of their economies.

 All figures are based on the latest annual report by the International Monetary Fund (IMF) and the World Bank using GDP current prices in U. S. dollars.

-Known for its vibrant cultural heritage, different ethnicities, natural splendour, and large population, Nigeria remains the number one producer in terms of GDP output on the continent and Africa’s wealthiest country.
+Known for its vibrant cultural heritage, different ethnicities, natural splendour, and large population, South Africa remains the number one producer in terms of GDP output on the continent and Africa’s wealthiest country 2025.

 Richest African countries cities cairo egypt